Have you ever been worried about using a microwave oven, or wondered how to detect a microwave radiation leak?

 It may be that when tested, your microwave oven fails the test, and the leakage of microwave radiation is higher than the levels allowed by federal standards.

-In the event of failing the test:
+In the event of failing the microwave testing:

 - A faulty sticker is normally placed on the appliance by the technician